+East Parkway Safe Stay Community

+Project Number: HH-14

+Expenditure Category: 2-Negative Economic Impact/2.16-Long-Term Housing Security: Services for

+Unhoused Persons

+Impacted Community: Homeless Individuals and Families

+Funding Amount: \$9,190,297

+Project Status: In Progress

+The East Parkway Safe Stay Community project is a holistic response to the crisis of unsheltered homelessness.
+This program helps transition occupants of encampments into longer-term shelter and permanent housing and reduces the number of unsanctioned encampments in the unincorporated County.
+The Safe Stay Community is professionally operated by a contracted community-based organization who is responsible for day-to-day operations, managing third-party vendors, developing individualized service plans, and coordinating with the County and other service providers.
+The Safe Stay Community consists of Pallet Shelters along with onsite shower and restroom facilities for clients.
+The perimeter is secured with fencing and privacy shading, and security offices are located at the access gate to control vehicular and pedestrian access to the site.

+Use of Evidence:

-This project does not reference a specific evidence-based practice; however, data associated with the performance indicators listed below will be collected and evaluated to determine the success of the project. - 1.
-Reduce the number of unsheltered individuals living in encampments and on the street in the surrounding neighborhood by 10%. - 2.
-Increase the number of unsheltered individuals connected to re-housing services or resources through the stay safe program by 35% each year. - 3.
+This project does not reference a specific evidence-based practice; however, data associated with the performance indicators listed below will be collected and evaluated to determine the success of the project.
+Performance Indicators and Outcomes: 1.
 Complete the construction of the site and be prepared for occupancy by January 2024.

-East Parkway Safe Stay Community Project Number: HH-14 Expenditure Category: 2-Negative Economic Impact/2.16-Long-Term Housing Security: Services for Unhoused Persons Impacted Community: Homeless Individuals and Families Funding Amount: \$5,933,936 Project Status: In Progress The East Parkway Safe Stay Community project is a holistic response to the crisis of unsheltered homelessness.
-This program will help transition occupants of encampments into longer-term shelter and permanent housing and reduce the number of unsanctioned encampments in the unincorporated County.
-The Safe Stay Community will be professionally operated by a contracted community-based organization who will be responsible for day-to-day operations, managing third-party vendors, developing individualized service plans, and coordinating with the County and other service providers.
-The Safe Stay Community will consist of Pallet Shelters along with onsite shower and restroom facilities for clients.
-The perimeter will be secured with fencing and privacy shading, and security offices will be located at the access gate to control vehicular and pedestrian access to the site.
-Use of Evidence:
+2. Maintain 100 unsheltered individuals following their transition from encampments/streets to the Safe Stay Community.

+North Highlands Safe Stay Community

+Project Number: HH-15

+Expenditure Category: 2-Negative Economic Impact/2.16-Long-Term Housing Security: Services for

+Unhoused Persons

+Impacted Community: Homeless Individuals and Families

+Funding Amount: \$55,544,999

-This project does not reference a specific evidence-based practice; however, data associated with the performance indicators listed below will be collected and evaluated to determine the success of the project. - 1.
-Complete the construction of the site and be prepared for occupancy by January 2024. - 2.
-Transition 100 unsheltered individuals from encampments/streets to the Safe Stay Community per year.
-North Highlands Safe Stay Community Project Number: HH-15 Expenditure Category: 2-Negative Economic Impact/2.16-Long-Term Housing Security: Services for Unhoused Persons Impacted Community: Homeless Individuals and Families Funding Amount: \$39,836,138 Project Status: In Progress The North Highlands Safe Stay Community project is a holistic response to the crisis of unsheltered homelessness which will consist of the purchase and renovations to a large warehouse building.
+Project Status: In Progress

+The North Highlands Safe Stay Community project is a holistic response to the crisis of unsheltered homelessness which consists of the purchase and renovations to a large warehouse building.
 The property contains approximately 13.05 acres improved with a 129,491 square foot industrial building and parking area.
 The building will contain sleeping cabins indoors and a large parking area outdoors designated for unsheltered individuals living in their vehicles.
 This program will help transition occupants of encampments into longer-term shelter and permanent housing and reduce the number of unsanctioned encampments in the unincorporated County.
 The Safe Stay Community will be professionally operated by a contracted community-based organization who will be responsible for day-to-day operations, managing third-party vendors, developing individualized service plans, and coordinating with the County and other service providers.

 Use of Evidence: